-At first sight it seems unlikely that there might be a connection between this typical Escher polyhedral star and his Relativity print, which depicts figures walking up and down a loop of stairs.
-Of course for Escher the connection is obvious.
+The world-famous print Relativity and the lesser known Gravity have more in common than it seems.
+At first sight, it seems unlikely that there might be a connection between this typical Escher polyhedral star and his Relativity print, which depicts figures walking up and down a loop of stairs.
+For Escher the connection is obvious.
 He describes Gravity as:

 “a transition to the relativity group.”*